asdawn/navgridjs/README.md

 ### (2) Why use NavGrid ##

+With NavGrid, you can

-1. A multi-scale gridset for spatial analysis
+1. Get a multi-scale gridset for spatial analysis

 NavGrid provides a family of world-wide grids of *whole* width/height.

-1. To access telecom population data
+2. Access telecom population data formats

 NavGrid provides access to a world-wide grid system.
-This grid system is adopt by many large data companies in China, for example, China Telecom, China Unicom,
+This grid system is adopt by many large data companies in China, for example, China Telecom, China Unicom.
+You have to decode the gridID after get the datasets.
+This tool makes it easier.

+3. Make web mapping easier

+NavGrid can generate geometry (as GeoJSON or WKT) of a grid, and can generate grids touches a specified region.
+These functions are quite useful in thematic web maps.

 ### (3) Conceptions of NavGrid ###